mbarkdull/FormicidaeMolecularEvolution/README.md

 ## 1\.
 Downloading data:

-For a project of this kind, you will need transcript data from your species of interest.
+For a project of this kind, you will need coding sequence and protein data, as well as GFF-formatted annotations, from your species of interest.
 The Bash script `DataDownload` can download these data for you.
-This script requires an input file, which should be a tab-delimited text file with:
+This script requires an input file, which should be a comma-delimited text file with:

-  - Download URLs in the first column
+  - Coding sequence download URLs in the first column
-  - The file names that you want your data downloaded to in the second column, formatted like:
+  - Protein sequence download URLs in the second column
-    `FOURLETTERTAXONABBREVIATION_transcripts.fasta`.
-  - The full species names, in the format Genus\_species, in the third column.
+  - GFF-formatted annotation download URLs in the third column
+  - Species abbreviation codes in the fourth column; I suggest something like first letter of gene and first three letters of species.
+  - yes/no values in the fifth column; the indicates whether or not longest isoforms ought to be calculated for this species.
+See section 2 for details.

 See `./scripts/inputurls.txt` for an example.